Home Truck Accidents

 As stated in the Large Truck Crash Causation Study Analysis Brief published by the Federal Motor Carrier Safety Administration (FMCSA), of all the large trucks studied that were involved in single and multi-vehicle accidents, 55% of the trucks or their drivers were “the critical cause” for the crash.

-Researchers in this large study found that the top 10 factors in traffic accidents associated with the large trucks, in descending order, were:
+Researchers in this large study found that the top 10 factors in traffic accidents associated with large trucks, in descending order, were:

 • Truck brake problems: A truck weighs up to forty tons when it’s operating at full capacity.
 With that much inertia, it takes a considerable amount of time to slow down.
 If the brakes aren’t operating at their highest capacity, a truck is a hazard for everyone on the road.